Signed in as:

 Men are referred to Men Breaking Free by local law enforcement and courts from across the state after being arrested for the first time for attempting to purchase sex.
-A total of 58 men participated in Men Breaking Free workshops for the 6-month period of June to November 2018.

 Every effort is made to help men feel that they are in a safe, non-judgmental environment designed for optimal learning and introspection.
 Instead of a day of PowerPoint presentations and lectures, participants are provided with a 12-page discussion guide and journal.
 They are invited to take notes and engage in conversation throughout the day with Breaking Free facilitators and other participants.